Are you planning to go paddling in the open Ocean?

 There are quite a few options available for activities with paddleboards.
 Let’s know these types below…

 All-around paddleboards are a “jack of all trades, but master of none.”
-These are multipurpose boards but are not good in any particular activity.
+These are multipurpose boards but are not suitable for any particular activity.

 So, if you want to concentrate on a single activity, you better buy a SUP board designed for that particular activity.